 Introduction to Minimum Amount Due on Credit Cards

 The minimum amount due is a crucial concept in credit card management.
-It refers to the minimum payment that a credit card holder is required to make each month to keep their account in good standing and avoid late payment fees.
+It refers to the minimum payment that a credit card holder is required to make each month to keep their account in excellent standing and avoid late payment fees.
 This amount is typically a percentage of the total outstanding balance or a fixed minimum amount, whichever is higher.

 Understanding the Minimum Amount Due Calculation